 Handle may not fit some cupholders

 The Thermos Stainless King Travel Tumbler is everything you could want in a commuter mug.
 The sliding lid is easy to open while driving or walking.
 It can be purchased with or without a handle depending on your preference.
 It's large and durable, but slim enough to fit in most cupholders (especially when purchased without a handle).
 Tea lovers can even enjoy the mug because it has a built-in hook for tea bags.

-Our product tester gave the Stainless King an outstanding review, writing, "I'm happy to say that this travel mug stands up to its claims and will keep your coffee hot for most—if not all—of your shift, even on a cold day."
+Our product tester gave the Stainless King an outstanding review, writing that the mug stands up to its claims and will keep your coffee hot for most—if not all—of your shift, even on a cold day.
 The interior and exterior steel also prevents any annoying condensation.

 She praised the brand for its clever DrinkLock Technology, which allows the lid to form a tight seal so no liquid (or heat) passes through it.
 Keep in mind that the lid should be disassembled and washed by hand.